 On May 11, 2020, Sanders and the Greek Marxist academic/politician Yanis Varoufakis collaborated to launch the Progressive International, a broad alliance of left-wing activists, organizations, trade unions, and publications aiming to create a society that is “egalitarian” and “post-capitalist.”

-Sanders Says That Rethinking the “Fundamental Tenets” of American Life Are a “Silver Lining” of Coronavirus
+Sanders Says That the Opportunity to Rethink the “Fundamental Tenets” of American Life Is a “Silver Lining” of the COVID Pandemic

 In May 2020, while the U.S. and most other nations were battling a deadly coronavirus pandemic, Sanders appeared on ABC’s This Week and told host George Stephanopoulos: